Vittozich/react-test-app/README.md

 <hr>

-When create page, should capitalize a creating file as main functuion in this file. otherwise ti doesn't work.
+When create page, should capitalize a creating file as main functuion in this file.
+Otherwise it doesn't work.
 Even if this is Index.js.

 Why I created `Index.js` and `Comment.js` in comments page and not just `Comment.js`: